StackExchange/dnscontrol/documentation/providers/luadns.md

 [Create API key](https://api.luadns.com/api_keys).

 ## Caveats
-- LuaDNS cannot change the TTL of the default nameservers.
+- LuaDNS cannot change the default nameserver TTL in `nameserver_ttl`, it is forced to fixed at 86400("1d").
+This is not the case if you are using vanity nameservers.
 - This provider does not currently support the "FORWARD" and "REDIRECT" record types.
+- The API is available on the LuaDNS free plan, but due to the limit of 30 records, some tests will fail when doing integration tests.